jellypbc/poster/README.md

 ### Docker

-To set up
+If you prefer to use Docker, you can quickly set things up using:
 ```
+docker-compose build
 docker-compose run web bundle install
 docker-compose run web yarn
 docker-compose run web rake db:create db:setup
 ```

-And then to start everything up, just do `docker-compose up`.
+And then to start services, just do `docker-compose up`.

-When hacking, it is useful to recreate the web image:
+When hacking, it is useful to sometimes recreate the web image:

 ```
-docker-compose build
 docker-compose up --force-recreate
 ```